ellakoa/postcard-poem/content/posts/watching-the-show.md

 poem: |-
   There’s a certain excitement
   as the sun starts to rise
-  chasing the dark from the night sky
+  chasing the dark from the night sky.
   This morning the tide is low in the bay
   Who will come out to explore and play